 Non-English language works must have English subtitles at the time submitted.
 Dialogue lists will not be accepted.

-Regardless of your method of entry, all entry materials MUST be received by the Festival no later than the applicable deadlines referenced.
+Regardless of your method of entry, the Festival MUST receive all entry materials no later than the applicable deadlines referenced.
 The Festival reserves the right to disqualify any submission, without refund of any kind, if it is not completed in accordance with these Entry Rules and Regulations.

 Note: It is your sole responsibility to ensure that your entry is properly submitted